waleedsamy/k8s-demo/README.md

 kubectl run -i --tty bind-tools --image=lherrera/bind-tools --restart=Never -- sh; kubectl delete po bind-tools
 $ host -t A kubernetes
 # run curl
-kubectl run -i --tty curl --image=radial/busyboxplus:curl; kubectl delete deployments curl
+kubectl run -i --tty curl --image=radial/busyboxplus:curl
 # port forward to pod, you now can access it as if it is running in your machine, usually use it if I need to access service in my browser
 kubectl port-forward {pod} 4040
 # select pod name